ERIE COUNTY

 Brick

-side of NS tracks.
-Behind historic schoolhouse.
+Vermilion East of SR-60 north of NS tracks.
+Behind historic schoolhouse

 P Civic 1882 In Use Wood